gliff-ai/support/docs/getstarted/interfaces/audit.md

 ## Search

-Using the Search function allows an Audit record to be searched for actions and details.
+Using the Search function allows an audit record to be searched for actions and details.

 ![Search](/img/audit/audit_search.png)

-Whilst within an individual Audit record (see above), click the **Search Category** dropdown and select the field to search.
+Whilst within an individual audit record (see above), click the **Search Category** dropdown and select the field to search.
 Type in the **Value** box the specific term you wish to search for.
 The search will automatically update as you type, showing on the records that contain your search term.